Estate Agents are engaged by the seller to sell their property. They’ll help arrange and necessitate viewings in order to get the property sold.

 When putting forwards an offer the estate agent will want to confirm your position.
 They’ll ask for proof of funds for the full amount or proof of deposit and an agreement/decision in principle (AIP/DIP).

 What the estate agent shouldn’t do - Conditional Selling!

 Other types of conditional selling include putting clients on a VIP list for viewings or any other type of condition for viewing or offering on the property.
 The official wording for this according to the Code of Practice for Residential Estate Agents - Clause 9c states;

 By law you cannot make it a condition of passing on offers to the seller that the person wanting to buy the property must use services offered by you or another party.
 You must not discriminate, or threaten to discriminate, against a prospective buyer of the seller’s property because that person declines to accept that you will (directly or indirectly) provide related services to them.
-Discrimination includes but is not limited to the following:

-· Failing to tell the seller of an offer to buy the property.
+Failing to tell the seller of an offer to buy the property.

-· Telling the seller of an offer less quickly than other offers you have received.
+Telling the seller of an offer less quickly than other offers you have received.

-· Misrepresenting the nature of the offer or that of rival offers.
+Misrepresenting the nature of the offer or that of rival offers.

-Recommendation is a great way of finding someone pretty good but taking advice from someone in the game such as your broker / estate agent can be good as it means that they’ll more than likely hand hold you through the whole process.
+Recommendation is a great way of finding someone pretty good but taking advice from someone in the game such as your broker or estate agent can be great as it means that they’ll more than likely handhold you through the whole process.

 Talking to a legal representative can sometimes be much easier than 10 emails bouncing forwards and backwards.
-They can always confirm information in an email afterwards.
+They can always confirm the information in an email afterwards.

-Cross reference with reviews from Google, Facebook and any of the review platforms could help you decide which could be best for you.
+Cross-referencing with reviews from Google, Facebook and any of the review platforms could help you decide which could be best for you.